8. February 2026 | Print article |

 XDR vs. SIEM: Which Platform Fits Your Security Stack?

-• SIEM: maximum flexibility, high complexity: Collects and correlates logs from any source but requires significant tuning and personnel (Gartner, 2025).
+• SIEM: Maximum flexibility, high complexity: Collects and correlates logs from any source, but requires significant tuning and personnel (Gartner, 2025).

 SIEM: Strengths, Weaknesses, and Reality in the SOC